Positive developments in Mauritius

 Mauritius-China Free Trade Agreement (FTA) is now in force

-The Mauritius-China FTA, China’s first ever FTA with an African nation, came into force on 1 January 2021.
+A recent Mauritian tax development is the Mauritius-China FTA, China’s first ever FTA with an African nation, came into force on 1 January 2021.
 Under the FTA Mauritius benefits from duty-free access to the Chinese market for 8,547 products, representing 96% of Chinese tariff lines.
 The duties applicable to 88% of these tariff lines were eliminated immediately.
 The remaining duties are being phased out over five to seven years.
 In addition, Mauritian service providers have improved access to more than 40 service sectors, including financial services, telecommunications, information and communications technology, professional services, construction, and health.

 The FTA presents unrivalled investment opportunities for Mauritian companies to target China’s massive market of 1.4 billion people.
 A greater win still is the potential for the FTA to position Mauritius as a platform for Chinese exports into mainland Africa.

 Mauritius-Kenya Double Tax Avoidance Agreement (DTA) almost in force

 After much anticipation, Mauritius and Kenya have both finally gazetted the long awaited DTA.
 The DTA will come into force when both countries have ratified the DTA to be read alongside domestic legislation.
 The road to this DTA has been a bumpy one; the Kenyan High Court nullified an earlier DTA with Mauritius in 2019.
 A summary of the reduction in withholding tax rates of the forthcoming DTA are as follows:

 |Withholding Tax charged on:||Rate prior to DTA||Rate per DTA|